 Here are 37 tips and strategies to help you take all that traffic you worked so hard to build and successfully convert it.

 We firmly believe that conversion is an attitude, not just an action.
 It takes focus and dedication.
 You have to internalize your goals until they’re second nature.

 We realize this sounds a little philosophical, but stay with me.
 You need to see conversion as more than just a bunch of numbers.
 Why?
 If you become obsessed with converting, you’ll fail.

 Here’s an example.
 Say you’re hyper-focused on converting.
 You include a few popups and some social buttons, and before long, your site looks like this:

 Okay, it’s probably not that bad.
 But you get the idea.

-It’s easy to go overboard, and I get that.
-But as Social Triggers’s Derek Halpern points out, going too far can actually become your conversion rate’s worst enemy.
+It’s easy to go overboard, and we get that.
+However, going too far can actually become your conversion rate’s worst enemy.

 You should definitely focus on conversion, but don’t get a death grip on it.
 Conversion is a long-term strategy, not a short-term win.